 Now, of course, there are plenty of additional reasons to exercise first thing in the morning.
 It’s something that all of us should be doing as it sets into motion numerous factors that can help improve how you feel and subsequently the quality of your day.

 You might, of course, say that you’re very short on time in the morning and just can’t fit exercise into your routine.
 In such an instance you could, of course, get up earlier, or maybe we just need to start thinking about exercise a little differently.

 Exercise doesn’t need to feel like a burden.
 It can involve simple stretches, yoga, and/or some form of anaerobic and aerobic training.
 Moreover, you don’t need to spend a considerable amount of time exercising.
 A brisk five-minute workout on the bike, treadmill or cross trainer can do wonders for your body and mental state-of-mind.
 As long as you’re consistent, that’s all that matters.

 Journaling is something that some people absolutely love to do, while others absolutely dread trying to put words on paper.
 However, just like with exercise, journaling is something that many people typically resist in the beginning, but with consistent effort over time, it’s something that you can grow to love and appreciate.

 The process of journaling can mean various things to different people.
-For some it translates into a process of jotting down thoughts and reflections of the day.
-Other people could use journaling as a goal setting activity, or maybe to jot down daily ideas on how to improve their life and circumstances.
+For some, it translates into a process of jotting down thoughts and reflections of the day.
+Other people could use journaling as a goal-setting activity, or maybe to jot down daily ideas on how to improve their lives and circumstances.

 The process of journaling can be whatever you make it out to be.
 And you don’t even need to write.
 You could for instance just spend time doodling your thoughts or cut out pictures and words from a magazine that you collect into a scrapbook that helps keep you motivated and inspired throughout the day.